SerpentBit/ovl/README.md

 # Ovl-Python (Owl)
 ***
-NOTE: pyserial is required to run ovl this path because of a mistake, install it by running `python -m pip install pyserial` this requirement will be removed as soon as possible by another patch today. - 19.2.19 17:08
+NOTE: pyserial is required to run ovl this patch because of a mistake, install it by running `python -m pip install pyserial` this requirement will be removed as soon as possible by another patch today. - 19.2.19 17:08
 ***